Painting Pebbledash, Spar dash and Tyrolean exterior wall finishes:

 Pebble-dash exterior wall finishes were made popular here in England and Wales since about the 1920’s, when housing was in greater demand, and builders were forced to cut costs wherever they could.

-Pebble-dash was not designed to be painted and the only way to paint it to have a company like us SPRAY the walls.
+Pebble-dash was not designed to be painted and the only way to paint it to have a company like us SPRAY the walls with a special pebbledash coating system.

 Pebbledash finishing on external walls was ideal for this purpose as, not only was it fashionable at the time, but it could be utilised to cover up poor quality brickwork, especially with a shortage of skilled men in the construction industry after world war one.